 Since John graduated from ODU in 2006, he has been thoroughly involved in coaching in the Hampton Roads area.
 In 2006, John joined Virginia Wesleyan College as their goalkeeper coach.
 After one season at VWC, John went back to his Alma mater to join ODU as their goalkeeper coach in 2007 and has been there since.
 Starting in 2008, John has been running the Connelly Goalkeeping Academy in the Virginia Beach area.
 He has also served as the part of the staff of the Adin Brown Goalkeeping Academy.
 In 2008, John started working as the Southeastern District ODP Goalkeeper Coach.
 He has held the position of Goalkeeping Director for AC Norfolk for one season and has been working with multiple goalkeepers in the area.
 He currently holds his USSF "D" license and has worked with a wide range of keepers ranging from U10 all the way to MLS keepers.
 John currently resides in Virginia Beach with his fiance Tyler.

 Chris was raised in Washington, Pennsylvania.
-After graduating from Washington High School in 1982, she joined the United States Marines.
-In 1987, Chris married Chuck Crews and moved to Virginia Beach.
-While living at the beach in 1989 with their four young children; she saw an advertisement that read “Neighborhood Youth Soccer League – We Play for the Fun of It”.
-She promptly enrolled her children into youth soccer with NYSL.
+After High School graduation she enlisted in the United States Marine Corps.
+Chris and Chuck Crews were married in 1987 and she made the move to Virginia Beach.
+In 1989 she saw an advertisement that read “Neighborhood Youth Soccer League – We Play for the Fun of It”.
+She promptly enrolled her 4 young children into youth soccer with NYSL.

 In 1998, Chris left the Board to make a military move to the Washington, DC area with her husband.
 However, her children still played for NYSL.
 Upon returning to Virginia Beach in late 2000 she returned to her association with NYSL.
 She volunteered with the league until January 2004 when she was hired to become NYSL’s Office Administrator.
 In 2008, Chris accepted the position as Referee Assignor for NYSL’s recreation program.
 She arranges the training sessions for non-certified referees and works closely with the referee assessors.
-From 1989 to the present, Chris has had five children and her grandson play soccer with this league.
+From 1989 to the present, Chris has had five children (Christopher, Shawn, Nicholas, William and Amber) and several of her grandchildren play soccer with this league.
 Chris remains dedicated to Beach FC (formerly NYSL) and ensures that our players still "PLAY FOR THE FUN OF IT"!